ApiLogicServer/Docs/docs/Ontimize-Overview.md

     API Logic Server automation can simplify app dev by eliminating the daunting "clean sheet of paper".
 This can make it difficult.
 By contrast, automated app creation means you **alter what's been built** through automation.

-    > It should be possible for users with limited Python, Flask, SQLAlchemy or Ontimize knowledge to <br>1.
+    > It should be possible for users with limited Python, Flask, SQLAlchemy, JavaScipt technology (`npm` build, etc), or Ontimize knowledge to <br>1.
 Create a backend API<br>2.
 Declare rules for multi-table derivations and constraints<br>3.
 Create a front office Ontimize app, and<br>4.
 Make significant customizations

 ## Basic Work Flow